Hierarchical Coded Matrix Multiplication

-For polynomial codes of information dimension $\DM$, the \recoverthr is $\rt{\text{Poly}}=\DM$.
-For example, if $\DM=4$, the master can decode from any $\rt{\text{Poly}}=4$ encoded products.
-For $\DM=4$, the polynomial $\Ac{x}\Bc{x}$ is a polynomial of degree $3$ and therefore can be recovered via polynomial interpolation from any $4$ distinct values.
-Once the master receives any $\rt{\text{Poly}}$ results, it decodes the $\matA\matB$ matrix via polynomial interpolation~\cite{POLY:NIPS17}.
+In the distribution phase the master sends the $\Ac{\nd}$ and $\Bc{\nd}$ matrices to worker $\nd \in [\ND]$ and in the computation phase the $\nd$th worker multiplies the $\Ac{\nd}$ and $\Bc{\nd}$ matrices and sends back the resulting encoded matrix product to the master.
+For polynomial codes of information dimension $\DM$, the \recoverthr is $\rt{\text{Poly}}=\DM=\Divx\Divy$ (cf.~\cite[Eq.~(3)]{POLY:NIPS17}).
+For example, if $\DM=4$, in the result aggregation phase the master is required to receive at least $\rt{\text{Poly}}=4$ completed encoded products.
+For $\DM=4$, the polynomial $\Ac{x}\Bc{x}$ is a polynomial of degree $3$ and therefore can be recovered via polynomial interpolation~\cite{POLY:NIPS17} from any $\rt{\text{Poly}}=4$ distinct values.
+Once the master receives any $4$ results, in the decoding phase it recovers the $\matA\matB$ matrix via polynomial interpolation.